PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/the_cpp_language.md

 Today computers have relatively large and cheap memory, and memory management need only be considered for more demanding applications, or for embedded devices.

-Assigning objects to the computer's memory (RAM) is called allocating e.g. allocated on the stack, allocated on the free store
+Assigning objects to the computer's memory (RAM) is called allocating e.g. allocated on the stack, allocated on the free store etc.

 In C++, methods are available for allocation and freeing memory during the execution of a program.